113ll3/Ibmclouddocscli/idt/commands.md

 As of May 2018 the {{site.data.keyword.Bluemix_notm}} CLI commands have changed from `bluemix` and `bx` to `ibmcloud`.
 However you can still use the `bluemix` and `bx` CLI commands until they are removed at a later date.
 {: tip}

-Use the following {{site.data.keyword.dev_cli_notm}} CLI (ibmcloud dev) commands to create a project, deploy, debug, and test it.
+Use the following {{site.data.keyword.dev_cli_notm}} CLI (ibmcloud dev) commands to create an application, manage, deploy, debug, and test it.

-- [build](#build): Build the project in a local container
+- [build](#build): Build the application in a local container
-- [code](#code): Download the code from a project
+- [code](#code): Download the code for an application
-- [console](#console): Opens the IBM Cloud console for a project
+- [console](#console): Opens the IBM Cloud console for an application
-- [create](#create): Creates a new project and gives you the option to add services
+- [create](#create): Creates a new application and gives you the option to add services
 - [debug](#debug): Debug your application in a local container
-- [delete](#delete): Deletes a project from your space
+- [delete](#delete): Deletes an application from your space
 - [deploy](#deploy): Deploy an application to IBM Cloud
+- [edit](#edit): Add or remove services from an existing application
-- [enable](#enable): Add IBM Cloud files to an existing project
+- [enable](#enable): Update an existing application for use with IBM Cloud Developer Tools
-- [get-credentials](#get-credentials): Gets credentials that are required by the project to enable use of bound services
+- [get-credentials](#get-credentials): Gets credentials that are required by the application to enable use of connected IBM Cloud services
-- [help](#help): Help on {{site.data.keyword.Bluemix_notm}} developer tools syntax and arguments
+- [help](#help): Help on the CLI syntax and arguments
-- [list](#list): List all IBM Cloud projects in a space
+- [list](#list): List all IBM Cloud applications in a resource group
 - [run](#run): Run your application in a local container
 - [shell](#shell): Open a shell into a local container
 - [status](#status): Check the status of the containers that are used by the CLI
 - [stop](#stop): Stop a container
 - [test](#test): Test your application in a local container
-- [view](#view): View the apps deployed URL for testing and viewing
+- [view](#view): View the application's deployed URL for testing and viewing
-- [compound commands](#compound): Run multiple commands in one command line statement
+- [compound commands](#compound): Run multiple commands in a single command line statement

 ## build
 {: #build}

 You can build your application by using the `build` command.
-The `test`, `debug`, and `run` commands expect to find a compiled project so you must first run a `build` operation beforehand.
+The `test`, `debug`, and `run` commands expect to find a compiled application so you must run a `build` operation beforehand.

 The `build-cmd-debug` configuration element is used to build the application for all uses except for `run`.
 You build your application for debugging by specifying the command line option `--debug`.
 The `build-cmd-run` configuration element is used when you are building the application for use with the `run` command.

-To build with multiple containers, either your project must contain a [Compose](https://docs.docker.com/compose/overview/) file, which is specified in the `cli-config.yml`, or you can use the `dockerfile-tools` command parameter to provide one.
+To build with multiple containers, either your application must contain a [Compose](https://docs.docker.com/compose/overview/) file, which is specified in the `cli-config.yml`, or you can use the `dockerfile-tools` command parameter to provide one.
 See the [Compose File](/docs/apps/projects/compose_file.html) for more information.

-Run the following command in your current project directory to build your application:
+Run the following command in your current application directory to build your application:

 ```
 ibmcloud dev build [--debug]